Engineered immune cells take on glioblastoma in early trial

 Summary

-This early-stage trial tests a new treatment called CARv3-TEAM-E T cells for people with glioblastoma, a serious brain cancer that has come back.
-The therapy uses the patient's own immune cells, modified in a lab to better attack the cancer, and is given directly into the brain fluid.
-The main goal is to find a safe dose and see if the approach is feasible in 21 participants.
+This early-stage trial is testing a new treatment called CARv3-TEAM-E T cells for people with glioblastoma, a serious brain cancer that has come back.
+The treatment uses a patient's own immune cells that are modified in a lab to better recognize and attack the cancer.
+The main goal is to find a safe dose and check for side effects in about 21 participants.

 Get updates